 Admission Decisions: Beyond the Numbers

 The Charleston School of Law requires applicants to have earned a bachelor’s degree from an accredited institution prior to enrolling in the school.
 The School of Law offers both a full-time and part-time enrollment option leading to the Juris Doctor.
-Applicants may apply to being in the fall (August) or spring (January) semester.
-All applicants are required to take the LSAT or GRE (see below for stipulations), register with LSAC’s Credential Assembly Service, and request transcripts be submitted directly to LSAC from all colleges or universities attended.
+Applicants may apply to begin in the fall semester.
+All applicants are required to take the LSAT, GRE (see below for stipulations), or participate in JD Next; register with LSAC’s Credential Assembly Service; and request transcripts be submitted directly to LSAC from all colleges or universities attended.
 Applicants should submit a completed application, a personal statement, a résumé, and two letters of recommendation.
 A final official transcript from the undergraduate degree-granting institution and, if applicable, the graduate degree-granting institution is also required prior to enrollment and should be sent directly by the school(s) to LSAC.
-The priority application deadline is October 1 for spring semester admission and March 1 for fall semester admission.
+The priority application deadline is March 1.

 Many factors are considered; however, the two most important factors in reviewing an application are the cumulative undergraduate GPA and the LSAT.
 If an applicant has multiple LSAT scores, the highest score will be considered.
 A score is valid for five years, though three years is preferred.
 Other factors taken into consideration are graduate work, military or significant work experience, letters of recommendation, the personal statement, and community service.